danielithomas/business-innovation-toolkit/Readme.md

 ### Guides - For Established Businesses

-A toolkit for dealign with established businesses
+A toolkit for dealing with established businesses

 ### Processes